Removing the chair during a meeting

 Updated November 19, 2022

-What can you do when a chair (“presiding officer” or person running the meeting, who is often the president) refuses to follow Robert’s Rules, abuses their power, or acts in an arbitrary manner?
+What can you do when a chair (presiding officer, person running the meeting) refuses to follow Robert’s Rules, abuses their power, or acts in an arbitrary manner?

 After stating your motion three times, and being ignored three times, you have the right to stand and put the matter to a vote yourself.
 And if that doesn’t work, you can move “to Suspend the Rules and elect a presiding officer pro tem for this meeting.”
 (The word “pro tem” means temporary.)

 Obviously, this is not something to be done lightly.
 Educating the chair and members about the correct procedure is a better way to go.
 But if education fails, under parliamentary procedure you do have recourse.
 Here is the passage from Robert’s Rules: